 26.06 The Association shall be further entitled to purchase a reduction in the normal teaching load of an Employee, to a maximum of four (4) credit hours, at the rate of two times the prevailing per credit-hour overload rate for the period during which the reduction is taken.
-The Association shall inform the Employer as to its wishes in respect of this clause within 60 days of the ratification of this collective agreement for the contract year 2015-2016, by 1 July 2016 for the contract year 2016-2017 and by 1 July 2017 for the contract year 2017-2018 in order for its entitlement to be valid
+The Association shall inform the Employer as to its wishes in respect of this clause by I July 2019 for the contract year 2019-2020, by I July 2020 for the contract year 2020-2021 and by I July 2021 for the contract year 2021-2022 in order for its entitlement to be valid.